ricsanfre/pi-cluster/docs/_docs/service-mesh.md

   kubectl get configmap linkerd-config -o yaml -n linkerd
   ```

-  The `identiyTrustAnchorPEM` key included in the Configmap should show th ca.crt extracted in Step 3
+  The `identiyTrustAnchorPEM` key included in the Configmap should show the ca.crt extracted in Step 3

   ```yml
     identityTrustAnchorsPEM: |-